Why Legacy offers 3-D mammography to all patients

 You will notice no difference in a 3-D mammogram versus 2-D mammogram.
 Compression is the same in each exam and it only takes a few seconds longer for each view.
 Three-dimensional imaging supplements the traditional 2-D image and is performed at the same time with the same system.

-All Legacy Breast Health Centers offer 3-D mammography to all patients.
+All four Legacy Breast Health Centers offer 3-D mammography to all patients.
 For an appointment call:

 - In Oregon: 503-413-7800